“The only journey is the journey within.”

 But with so many ways to find yourself, how and where do you start?

-The best way to start is by talking to someone.
-And not just anyone.
+Embrace the power of talking.
+Open up!
 Try to have an honest conversation with someone insightful.
 Even better, talk to a trained psychologist.
-Especially if your lack of self-awareness is affecting your mental health.
 Simply talking about your feelings, and having someone ask questions, will give you clarity about yourself.

 Moreover, there are various other traditions and cultures throughout history that can help you explore yourself.
 Here are some alternative ways to find yourself.